GitHub Actions

 - Select your satellite.

-- Click on "Add a controller".
+- Click on "Add an access key".

 - Click "Submit".